 They are a treasure trove of information about a city or county.
 Schools, colleges, hospitals, orphanages, courts, government offices, stores, hotels, and businesses are listed.
 Beginning in the early 20th century, pages of streets with the names of the head of the household at each residence were included.
 This is especially helpful to those who wish to trace the history of their house.

-The Ohio Historical Society has a remarkable collection of city and county directories from the major cities, small towns, and counties all over Ohio.
+The Ohio History Connection has a remarkable collection of city and county directories from the major cities, small towns, and counties all over Ohio.
 They date from the 1830s to the present.
 Recently, we received several hundred city and county directories from all over the state of Ohio covering the 1940s to the 2000s from the Columbus Metropolitan Library and the Ohio Genealogical Society.
 What is exciting is that we received several county directories which we do not have many of.